superalgorithm/superalgorithm-cli/readme.md

 - Update: Get the latest CLI version
 - Uninstall: Remove CLI from your systems

-# Docker setup
+# Docker setup details

-You can change this to your liking but the default setup is using a docker-compose file and creates all strategies from the base_images/default folder.
-You can then configure each strategy container using the Dockerfile, requirements.txt and config.yaml files.
+The default setup is using a docker-compose file using base_images/default as base image.
+You can then configure each strategy container further using their respective Dockerfile, requirements.txt and config.yaml files.

+Examples:

+- superalgos/<strategy>/configs/btc_usdt.yaml
+- superalgos/<strategy>/configs/doge_usdt.yaml
+- superalgos/<strategy>/configs/doge_binance_usdt.yaml
+- superalgos/<strategy>/configs/doge_kraken_usdt.yaml
+- superalgos/<strategy>/Dockerfile
+- superalgos/<strategy>/requirements.txt

-Common code will be deployed to all strategies.
+All files and code in `common` will be deployed to all strategies.